MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 ### Optional Azure Storage Explorer

-While you can see and verify all data changes from the UI inside the application, you recommend to install [Azure storage Explorer](https://azure.microsoft.com/features/storage-explorer/).
+While you can see and verify all data changes from the UI inside the application, we recommend to install [Azure storage Explorer](https://azure.microsoft.com/features/storage-explorer/).
 This tool allows you to visually see the data in the Azure storage and is of great help when debugging and learning.

 > [!TIP]
 > For testing from inside the Unity editor you can use a local emulator: